yorevs/askai/src/main/README.md

 - Enjoy a Natural Typewriter Effect Synced with Speaking Text.
 - Automate Offline Language Translations for Enhanced Accessibility.
 - Interactive and Non-Interactive modes.
+- Image captions to provide textual descriptions for visual content.
+- Enhanced accuracy in responses is achieved through the implementation of a Retrieval-Augmented Generation (RAG) system.

 ## Installation